 One of the most important aspects in making extensions look believable is the ability to custom blend each strand.
 Extend USA is not pre-tipped and has a wide range of colors available.
 The unique drawing Matt allows several individual hair colors to be blended in a single extension; your artistry can truly emerge.

-When choosing the colors to use on your clients think in terms of hair color.
+When choosing the Color Blending to use on your clients think in terms of hair color.
 Just as you use more than one hair color, you should use a variety of hair extension colors.
 As an example, you could use a number 30 “red” to warm up a number 6 “brown.”

 Use these guidelines: